Child Sponsorship Background from Arad, Israel

 In January 2005, an SOS Social Centre was opened at Arad.
 It runs a day-care centre and various community outreach programmes to support socially weak families.
-Up to 40 children from the local community can be looked after at the day-care centre.
+Children from the local community can be looked after at the day-care centre.
 Community outreach programmes include counselling for women, information on how to prevent the spread of certain diseases, and help with the financing of micro enterprises.

 Background to Neradim